 • Licensed Professional Counselor

 Diana Ford is a Licensed Professional Counselor with Collins Counseling & Associates.
-She earned her degree from Antioch New England University in 1993, followed by a two-year internship in mind-body medicine with a senior clinical group in Burlington, Vermont.
+She completed her Master’s degree in Counseling Psychology from Antioch New England University in 1993.
+After getting licensed, she completed a two-year post-graduate internship with a senior behavioral medicine group in Burlington, Vermont.
 Her specialty areas include anxiety, mood problems, trauma, grief, relationship issues, sex therapy, military lifestyle issues, and health-related concerns.

 Diana lives with her husband, two dogs, and a cat.
 She is passionate about gardening and loves taking a patch of earth and giving it what it needs to become beautiful.